Yachting-Club-CERN/ycc-infra/README.md

 ## `ycc-db*`

 The new system uses the existing Oracle database (hosted at CERN).
-This is mainly for migration reasons.

 To connect to the database programmatically (both local and remote) you will need to install [Oracle Instant Client](https://www.oracle.com/uk/database/technologies/instant-client/downloads.html).

 To inspect the database, best is to use [SQL Developer](https://www.oracle.com/database/technologies/appdev/sqldeveloper-landing.html).
 Modern IDEs also have data browser extensions.

+Note that the CERN database uses ISO-8859-1 encoding, which means you need to use types such as `NVARCHAR2` and `NCLOB` for Unicode data.

 ### Database Schema Upgrade